avcopan/react-review-heroes-hooks/README.md

-# Polybius Friday React Review with Heroes
+# Friday React Review with Heroes

 Client side only.